ryanczm/Analytic-Musings/notes/fa/fa.md

     * Other Ideas - Odds dispersion, wrongness, opening vs closing delta.
 Need to do EDA on odds.

-### Random Feature Ideas I Don't See Any Link To
+### Other Features

+* **Goal/assist Stats**
-* Goal/assist History - E.g A hot streak player on top form (e.g lots of past goals assists) relative to the average can carry a team to win?
+    * E.g A hot streak player on top form (e.g lots of past goals assists) relative to the average can carry a team to win?
+    * Goal/assist spread/dispersion as a predictive feature?
+* **Odds Time Series/Evolution**
-* Fine Grained Odds - Odds time series (The Odds API - paid).
+    Odds time series (The Odds API - paid).
 Any signal in how odds evolve over time before gate closure?
+How did odds jump due to some news?
+* **Team Level Match Statistics (non-XG)**
+    * Possession, defensive line height, etc. The idea being some tactical/style setups can beat others.
+But managers change tactics game-to-game?

 ### Non-Modellable Variables